swaldman/logadapter-scala/README.md

 * `WARNING`

 > [!Note]
-> These levels may not map exactly to the levels of your logging back-end.
-They get remapped to the most appropriate level your back-end supports.
+> These levels may not map exactly to the levels of your logging backend.
+They get remapped to the most appropriate level your backend supports.

-You simply log on levels, like
+Once you've established a context with a logger (see Steps 3 and 4 above), you simply log on levels:

 ```scala
 INFO.log("The sun'll come up tomorrow.")